 - Fund Statement - Fund statement is a summary of a fund's changes in financial position for a given period of time.

-- General Ledger (GL) - This is a record with a list of transactions of the foundation's financial accounts for a specified amount of time.
+- General Ledger (GL) - A record with a list of transactions of the organization's financial accounts for a specified amount of time.

 - Grant -The record of expense on a fund that is primarily given to 501c3 organizations based on spendable balances or charitable donations for a particular purpose.